kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_fire.md

 **Fire bundle**

 A fire bundle is a portable fire that can be carried to a new location.
-It is made by wrapping a burning ember/coals in a bundle of dry punk wood, damp plant matter, and contained in bark.
+It is made by wrapping a burning ember or coals in a bundle of dry punk wood and damp plant matter, contained in bark.
 This allows you to transport a fire without needing to start a new one from scratch.

 ![](file:///android_asset/survival_guide/66.webp)